Shirshendu Mukhopadhyay

 Shirshendu Mukhopadhyay (শীর্ষেন্দু মুখোপাধ্যায়; born 2 November 1935) is a Bengali author from India.
 He has written stories for both adults and children.
-He is known for creating the relatively new fictional sleuths Barodacharan, Fatik, and Shabor Dasgupta.
+He is known for creating the relatively new fictional sleuths Barodacharan and Shabor Dasgupta.

 Life

 Shirshendu Mukhopadhyay was born in Mymensingh (now in Bangladesh) on 2 November 1935.
-The Mukhopadhyays were originally from Bainkhara, Bikrampur.
+The Mukhopadhyays were originally from Bainkhara, Bikrampur (now Munshiganj).
 During partition his family migrated to Kolkata.
 He spent his childhood in Bihar and many places in Bengal and Assam accompanying his father, who worked in the railways.
 He passed intermediate from the Victoria College, Koch Bihar before taking a Masters in Bengali from Calcutta University.

 Mukhopadhyay started his career as a school teacher and is now on the staff of Anandabazar Patrika at Kolkata.
 He is associated with the Bengali magazine Desh.

-Comics from his stories

-A comic based on his book Bipinbabur Bipad was released.
-With artwork by Swapn Debnath, the 48-page comic was published in monthly issues of Anandamela (September 2006 to December 2006).
-Another story Nababganjer Agantuk, is now in the process of becoming an action comics by Visual Literature Entertainment, a group of new generation comics creators.
-Four more comics based on his novellas have been brought out by Parul Prakashani: Patalghar, Bidhu Daroga, Pagla Saheber Kabor and Patashgarer Jangale.
-They are created by Sujog Bandyopadhyaya.
-His popular children's novel, Gosainbaganer Bhoot, was done into a graphic novel, The Ghost of Gosainbagan.
-Mukhopadhyaya wrote series of comic detective story of Goenda Baradacharan.

 Film adaptions

 Mukhopadhyay's novels were later adopted in movies.